AdrianZC/PROJECTS/COGS 185 Project/README.md

 ## Project Overview

-In this study, we compare the performance of three different generative modeling approaches using a systematic experimental framework.
-We evaluate how different architectural choices and hyperparameter settings affect metrics such as:
+This study compares the performance of three different generative modeling approaches using a systematic experimental framework.
+The evaluation examines how different architectural choices and hyperparameter settings affect metrics such as:
 - Sample quality (Inception Score)
 - Distribution similarity (Fréchet Inception Distance)
 - Sample diversity and mode coverage
 - Training stability and convergence
 - Computational efficiency

-Our implementation addresses the challenges of fair comparison between fundamentally different generative paradigms through consistent architectural design and comprehensive evaluation methodology.
+The implementation addresses the challenges of fair comparison between fundamentally different generative paradigms through consistent architectural design and comprehensive evaluation methodology.

 ## Repository Structure